vigneshsankariyer1234567890/tp/docs/UserGuide.md

 > This command will add the contact details for "Betsy Crowe", with their phone number as "12345678".
 * `add -n John Doe -p 87654321 -a John Street, Block 123, #01-01`
 > This command will add the contact details for "John Doe", with their phone number as "87654321".
 It will
-> also add their address as "John Street, block 123, #01-01".
+> also add their address as "John Street, Block 123, #01-01".
 * `add -n John Snoe -p 98765432 -a Wall Street, Block 234, #08-06 -e johns@example.com`
 > This command will add the contact details for "John Snoe", with their phone number as "98765432".
 It will
-> also add their address as "Wall Street, block 234, #08-06", and their email address as "johns@example.com".
+> also add their address as "Wall Street, Block 234, #08-06", and their email address as "johns@example.com".

 #### Deleting a contact : `delete`